 You have one chance to get the order right; otherwise, the customer might not return.

-Have an accurate order-entry system such as Point of Sale (POS) software.
-Make sure staff are trained to complete their tasks correctly and efficiently the first time.
+Utilize an accurate order-entry system, such as Point of Sale (POS) software.
+Train staff to complete their tasks correctly and efficiently the first time.

 Check for accuracy during and after order production.
 Ensure the food is what the customer wanted.
 Verify that every item the customer expects is present, including bread, sides, napkins and utensils.
 Whenever possible, go over the order with the customer at the point of pick-up.